Quasi-normal modes for de Sitter-Reissner-Nordstr\"om Black Holes: Application to resonances

 which we want to transform into the qBnf

 Note that symbol $H$ contains $h^2$ terms and not $h$ terms as it was in the \dSRN case.
-This leads to the qBnf containing only even powers of $h,$ as it was in \cite{CdVerdiereGuillemin2011}.
+This leads to the qBnf containing only even powers of $h,$ as it was in \cite{CdVerdiereGuillemin2011}, formula (1).

-In order to get coefficient $b_{0,2}$ we can use (\ref{first_h}) and (\ref{hdep}), where in the left hand side we add the term $h^2d_0.$ Using we get Note that if $d_0$ we get the second formula in Theorem 8.1, \cite{CdVerdiereGuillemin2011}.
+In order to get coefficient $b_{0,2}$ we can use (\ref{first_h}) and (\ref{hdep}), where in the left hand side we add the term $h^2d_0.$ Using we get Note that if $d_0=0$ we recover the second formula in Theorem 8.1 from \cite{CdVerdiereGuillemin2011}.

 The eigenvalues of the complex-scaled qBnf in rectangle $]z_0^2-\epsilon_0,z_0^2+\epsilon_0[ -i[0,h^{\delta}]$ are simple labeled by $k\in\nz$ and of the form where